 Removing Your Class From Last Year

 It's a new school year and you are looking to start fresh!
 We highly recommend moving students to next year's teacher so that their data and progress on Front Row is not lost.
 To learn how to do this, scroll up to the section titled "Moving Students to Another Teacher."
-If you do not wish to do this, for whatever reason, (because students are going to a new school or because next year's teacher does not use the program, etc.) you can remove your class my simply clicking the "Remove" button next to each student's name.
+If you do not wish to do this, for whatever reason, (because students are going to a new school or because next year's teacher does not use the program, etc.) you can remove your class by simply clicking the "Remove class" option from the "Class Options" drop down next to each student's name.
 As the section before mentioned, students who have practiced on Front Row and have data will stay saved in the system but be removed from your roster and reporting pages.
 You will no longer see these students on your roster, and it will appear empty if you remove them all.
 You can then remove the class add new students to your roster for the upcoming year.

 The reset button allows you to do exactly that - reset a student's data.
-You really only want to use the reset feature when you think a student completed Front Row practice under another student's username, and therefore the data collected inaccurately represents the logged-in student's abilities.
 Resetting student data will erase it completely, and you will be unable to retrieve this data.

 In schools around the country, it is becoming very common for multiple teachers to work together towards educating students.
 Whether it is a co-taught classroom, a general education teacher working with a resource teacher, or a math interventionist planning out individualized lessons for a group of students, teamwork is vital if we want to succeed.
 Unfortunately, it can be very difficult for all teachers to have a complete understanding of student strengths and weaknesses, preventing key stakeholders from providing every student with the best math education possible.